material-motion/tools/essentials.md

 - Xcode 7.3.
 - Swift 2.2.

+## Getting started

+New to the material-motion team?
+Start by browsing the [Roadmaps](roadmaps/) to learn more about what the team is up to.

 ## GitBook etiquette

 GitBook does not have pull requests.
 By default, changes are made to the `master` branch for the book.